 Now, it’s great to have your dogs perform the “speak” command whenever you ask them to do so, but how do you get an overly excited dog to STOP “speaking”?

-We didn’t want to accidentally teach our dogs to demand-bark for treats or attention, so we incorporated the “quiet” command in their “speak” training.
+I didn’t want to accidentally teach the pups to demand-bark for treats or attention, so I incorporated the “quiet” command in their “speak” training.

-While the pups were busy chewing their treat for having obeyed the “speak” command and consequently QUIET (minus the munching sounds!), we added the “quiet, sssh” command right then & there, simultaneously putting our right pointer finger to our lips…killing two birds with one stone!
+While the pups were busy chewing their treat for having obeyed the “speak” command and consequently QUIET (minus the munching sounds!), I added the “quiet, sssh” command right then & there while putting my right pointer finger to my lips…killing two birds with one stone!

-After having given both commands (“speak”, then “quiet”), we’d walk away or distract them by doing something other than training to avoid any potential demand-barking.
+After I gave both commands (“speak”, then “quiet”), I’d walk away or distract them by doing something other than training to avoid any potential demand-barking.

 Only Give Commands You’re Ready To Follow Through With!

-We learned one extremely important lesson from our basic obedience instructor Rhonda.
-She taught us to NEVER give a command unless we’re prepared & ready to enforce it.
+I learned one extremely important lesson from my basic obedience instructor Rhonda.
+She taught me to NEVER give a command unless I’m prepared & ready to enforce it.
 So when you’re tired & relaxing on the couch after a long day at work, don’t give your dog a command UNLESS you’re willing to get up from the couch & follow through with it.

 If you don’t follow through every single time you give a command, your dog will learn that obedience is optional.
-My husband Ian & myself have both found ourselves giving a command such as a “down/sit/come” while comfortably lounging on the couch and not getting an immediate response from our pups.
+I have found myself giving a command like a “down/sit/come” while comfortably lounging on the couch and not getting an immediate response from the pups.

 Note: Make sure that everyone in your dogs' pack is aware of the training rules and on the same page!